alemalvarez/auto-scheduler/README.md

 The scraper performs the following tasks:
 - Retrieves the rendered HTML content of the class schedule page.
 - Parses the HTML structure using BeautifulSoup to extract relevant data.
-- Stores the extracted data in a structured format (e.g., JSON, CSV) for further processing.
+- Stores the extracted data in a structured format (JSON) for further processing.

 ## 2. LLM API Connection 🤖
 The LLM (Large Language Model) API Connection module establishes a connection with a language model API, such as OpenAI's GPT-3 or Anthropic's Claude.
 This module is responsible for sending prompts to the LLM and receiving the generated responses.